 Jacob has shown a passion for justice and equity in the legal system, by advocating for mental health rights and representing indigent clients in criminal matters.
 He has been recognized several times by the Tennessee Supreme Court pro bono recognition program Attorneys for Justice for providing a minimum of 50 hours of legal services per year to persons of limited means without a fee or at a substantially reduced fee.

 Jacob is married to Lindsey Vanzin, a project manager for a Nashville commercial general contractor, and the couple have three children.
-He enjoys hiking, and swimming, and is an avid traveler – having visited twenty-seven countries and forty-six states.
+He enjoys hiking, and swimming, and is an avid traveler – having visited thirty countries and forty-six states.